 Card rooms aren’t pursuing initiative

 At this point, it seems clear that California cardrooms won’t collect signatures on their initiative.

 The measure received a title and summary back in October.
 Despite initial indications they would move forward with the initiative, petitioners have yet to collect a single signature.

 Instead, card rooms are focusing on legal challenges to the qualified tribal initiative.
 If they were to succeed, their own initiative also would fail the single-subject requirement.

-Legislative referendum on sports betting a wild card
+Legislative referendum on CA sports betting a wild card

 If interested parties want to avoid a costly battle and come to a compromise on sports betting, the legislature offers that possibility.

 In reaching the 25% signature threshold, the operator initiative triggered the requirement for a legislative hearing.
 The Governmental Organization Committee would handle the hearing.